Table of Contents Hide

-- From Johannesburg you can do an extended tour to Soweto (South Western Township).
+- From Johannesburg you can do an extended tour to Soweto (Southwestern Township).
 We did it the day after our Johannesburg sightseeing tour.
-An impressive but also cheerful tour.
+It was an impressive but also cheerful tour.
 This was due to the guide, a young, funny resident who is proud of Soweto.
 We started the tour at Gold Reef City Theme Park of Gold Reef Casino on the corner of Northern Pkwy and Data Cres.
 Soweto has about 1.5 million inhabitants living in informal basic housing but without water.
 The little brick houses with water or even up-market wealthy homes.

 - First stop at the Fiva World Cup 2010 Stadium.
 The beautiful colors give great photo opportunities.
 (And I remember the final in which Spain defeated our Dutch team in the extra time with 1-0 😏).